viniciius14/DNS-Adblocker/README.md

 * ### HTTP Server

   * Make an HTTP server that no matter what returns a 1 x 1 image of a transparent pixel
-  * Possibly change it in the future so that it also replies a 0-second video if video platforms (like YouTube) require videos in the ad designated space

 * ### DNS Query